-573 604 Bullet points are examples ٧ < Discuss the role a pharmacist in an institutional setting plays as a patient transitions between healthcare settings.
+573 604 Bullet points are examples Discuss the role a pharmacist in an institutional setting plays as a patient transition healthcare settings.
 Discuss the importance of antibiotic dosing intervals.
-Discuss the use of the MAR.
-Discuss how the hospital complies with CMS guidelines for timely administration of medications. ٧ Recommend modifications or adjustments to an existing medication therapy regimen based on patient response.
+Discuss the use of the MAR. • Discuss how the hospital complies with CMS guidelines for timely administration of medications. • Identify different patient populations the institution serves, and the healthcare needs of one or more targeted populations (e.g., geriatric patients, diabetics, pediatric.).
+V Recommend modifications or adjustments to an existing medication therapy regimen based on patient response.
 Interpret therapeutic drug levels in relation to MAR charted dosing.
+Apply cost-benefit, formulary, and/or epidemiology principles to medication related decisions.
+Participate in population health management by completing a medication use evaluation (MUE).